 - Red (below 50 gear inches): These gear combinations provide a low mechanical advantage, making them ideal for climbing steep hills or riding off-road.

-Keep in mind that the ideal gear inches for you will depend on your fitness level, riding style, and the terrain you’re tackling.
-Experiment with different gear combinations to find what works best for you!
+Remember the ideal gear inches for you will depend on your fitness level, riding style, and the terrain you’re tackling.
+I recommend experiment with different gear combinations to find what works best for you!

 How do you calculate bike gears in inches?